hermangroup/docs/wallets/android/getting-started.rst

 .. image:: img/android-uphold8.png
     :width: 160 px

-*Transferring Dash from Uphold to your Dash Android wallet*
+*Transferring Historia from Uphold to your Historia Android wallet*